Slins-23/neural-network/README.md

 Then you need choose whether to train the model or go straight into predicting.
 Type `0` for training or `1` for predicting.

-If you chose to train the model, you will then be prompted questions about the dataset.

 You will be asked whether to plot any model metrics (i.e. training cost, `r^2`, `accuracy`, etc..).
 Type `y` for yes or `n` for no.

 Similarly, you will be prompted whether to perform cross-validation (hold-out (`0`) or k-folds (`1`)), whether to use a test set, and whether to shuffle the dataset (all of it, including the subsets).

+Now, if you chose to train the model, you will then be prompted about the dataset.

-(If it is an image model) you will be prompted whether you want to give names to the classes, as by default they're integers in the range [0, c], where `c` is the number of classes in the last layer of the model.
+If it is an image model you will be prompted whether you want to give names to the classes, as by default they're integers in the range [0, c], where `c` is the number of classes in the last layer of the model.

+If it is a dataset that is comma-delimited, you will need to choose the independent and dependent variables, as can be seen in the section [Setting up a comma-delimited dataset](#setting-up-a-comma-delimited-dataset) below.

+---
+### Setting up a comma-delimited dataset
+> Each possible feature/class is a separate column, separated by a comma.
+1. Input the dataset filename, including the extension (must be within the `datasets` folder)
+ 2. Type in `0` in order to select by column/feature name, or `1` in order to select by the number (index)
+3. Type in the feature identifier by whichever mean you chose to
+4. Type in `i` in order to select the variale as independent (used to predict) or `d` as dependent
+5. Now you need to choose whether to keep choosing independent and/or dependent variables or continue running the script.
+Type in `y` to choose another feature/class or `n` in order to continue the script.<br>
+    - > You can keep doing this as many times as you need.
+Each model needs at least one independent variable and one dependent variable.
+6. Type in `y` in order to filter the dataset or `n` otherwise.
+More information on dataset filtering available in the below section [(Optional) Filtering a comma-delimited dataset](#optional-filtering-a-comma-delimited-dataset)

+### (Optional) Filtering a comma-delimited dataset
+> The following are valid comparison operators: `==`, `!=`, `<`, `<=`, `>=`, `>`

+Here you can filter out samples from the dataset by making comparisons using the comparison operators above.
+This works for both independent and dependent variables.
+You can also do it multiple times.
+The filtered variables do not need to be the independent or dependent variables, as long as they are in the dataset.

+1. Select which variable(s) to filter, by typing in the variable name, with no whitespace and separated by commas if filtering more than one variable at once.
+   > i.e. 'area_m2', 'area_m2,price_brl', 'lat,lon', etc...
+2. Type the target number which will be compared against the given variable
+3. Type a valid comparison operator (one of `==`, `!=`, `<`, `<=`, `>=` or `>`)
+4. Type in `y` to keep filtering or `n` to continue the script.

+> When filtering multiple variables at once, the filtering in separate steps internally.
+---

 Then, finally and similarly, you will be prompted whether to normalize the dataset.
   > Normalizing puts all of the input features of each sample in the entire dataset within the range [-1, 1].
 Then it subtracts their mean (which is calculated after normalizing to this range), then divides by the standard deviation (calculated at the same time as the mean).